ComusBala96/ComusBala/README.md

 docker ps
 ```

-Copy your laravel container id
+After that, Copy your laravel container id and run the command

-After that,

 ```bash
  docker exec -i < Your_Container_Id > php artisan migrate